 Journalists must be able to tell their news stories in a way that’s compelling to a prominent audience.
 That means when you’re selling the story of your work history and skills, your cover letter should be equally as compelling.
 A journalist's cover letter quality can play a big role in whether or not you get hired.
 Here’s how to write a cover letter that gets you in the newsroom.

 Start by creating a great cover letter header.
 This should include your name, contact information, phone number, email address and professional social media, such as your LinkedIn.
 Ensure you also address the hiring manager by their full name, rather than using phrases like “To whom it may concern” or “Dear hiring manager.”
-Once the introduction is completed, you can move on to the rest of the cover letter format.
+Need more information?
+Check out our Dear Hiring Manager Cover Letter page.
+After completing the introduction, you can move on to the rest of the cover letter format.

 You want to open with the biggest qualification or achievement you have.
 This hooks the recruiter in, making them more interested in reading the rest of your resume.
 In this sample cover letter, the applicant mentions that he reported on the Times Square ball drop in January 2022 and uses this as the reason for his movement from largely news-based journalism to much more entertainment-based journalism.
 He also mentions some experiences he had as a news-based journalist, like reporting on White House press releases.